The sequence follows a standard progression:

 - Parodied in the South Park episode "The Return of Chef" where Chef is brainwashed by the Super Adventure Club to want to molest children.
 While the club leader explains the purpose of their group, they ask if the boys want to accompany them on their next trip.
 When they say no, he says maybe he should ask again and points a hypnotizer at them.
 When that attempt fails, he admits it doesn't work on everyone.
 They later explain to a psychiatrist that the Super Adventure Club convinced Chef that having sex with children was okay with a little thing that goes whrrrrrr.

-- Buzz Lightyear of Star Command: Zurg's Zurgatronic Mega-Ray from the pilot movie, which is powerful enough to put the entire populace of a planet under at once.
+- Buzz Lightyear of Star Command: Zurg's Zurgatronic Mega-Ray from the Pilot Movie, which, thanks to utilizing the LGM's Uni-Mind, is powerful enough to put the entire populace of a planet under at once.